reachjainrahul/testrepo/docs/getting-started.md

 ### CloudEntitySelector

-Once a `CloudProviderAccount` CRD is added, virtual machines(VMs) may be imported in the same Namespace via `CloudEntitySelector` CRD.
+Once a `CloudProviderAccount` CR is added, virtual machines (VMs) may be imported in the same Namespace via `CloudEntitySelector` CRD.
 The below example selects VMs in VPC `VPC_ID` from `cloudprovideraccount-sample` to import in `sample-ns` Namespace.